 Mastering basic email etiquette is a necessary 21st-century skill.
 Therefore, I emphasize this skill in my courses.
 There is no need to be overly formal in your emails; however, it is important to understand that emailing in a college setting is a professional interaction.
 You are welcome to email me anytime with questions, concerns, or anything else!
-When you do, please follow this formula:
+When you do, follow this formula:

-• In the subject line of your email, include:

-- Your first and last name

-- Course number (ART210)

-- o Brief reason for your email (e.g., Request for Appointment).

-• In the body of your email:

-- o Include a salutation (e.g., Hello, Hi, Dear, Greetings...) - Be clear and concise.
+- In the subject line of your email, include: - \circ Your first and last name - Course number (e.g., ART204) - Brief reason for your email (e.g., Request for Appointment). - In the body of your email: - Include a salutation (e.g., Hello, Hi, Dear, Greetings...) - Be clear and concise.
 What is the problem?
 What do I need to know?
 Ask a direct question.
-Because of the high volume of emails I receive, if you do not pose a clear question or indicate that you need a response, I may not respond. - Write in complete sentences.
+Because of the high volume of emails I receive, if you do not pose a clear question or indicate needing a response, I may not respond. - $\circ\,$ Write in complete sentences.

-Thank you in advance for including this information-it will help me respond MUCH more quickly to your emails, as I receive emails from students across multiple courses and sections.
+Thank you in advance for including this information-it will help me respond MUCH more quickly to your emails, as I receive emails from students across multiple sections and courses.